brianjriddle/crash-and-burn-2012/good/good.md

 cms now takes about 25 minutes

-most projects &lt; 10 to test and run
+most projects &lt; 10 to test and deploy

 .notes quick turn around makes for quick feedback.